-Most people think our dog’s licks are just their own little human ‘kisses’, but there is much more to them!
-Learn the meaning behind your dog’s licks below.
+Most people think our dog’s licks are just like our ‘kisses’, but there’s more to them.
+Read on to learn the meaning behind your dog’s licks.

 It’s kind of gross, but somehow we treasure a kiss from our dog.
 Sure, it’s from the same mouth that eats mud and carries around your dirty socks he finds.
 It may be ripe with germs and stinky breath, but there’s one thing every pet parent knows: we’d miss the dog kiss.
 Whether it’s a sweet greeting or a gift of love, there’s meaning in every kiss.

 Here are a few reasons why your pooch puckers up.

 Puppies learn to lick to show respect to their pack leader soon after birth.
 By offering a greeting lick they exhibit a submissive social signal showing deference to dominant pack members.
 As puppies are weaned, they also may lick their mother’s mouth to request solid food, just as wolf pups licked their mother’s face to ask her to regurgitate food for them.